-Waste management in the Cape Agulhas Municipality appears to be fairly managed with respect to General Waste.
-The lack of available data on all waste types contributes towards the shortcomings of the management systems.
+Waste management in the Cape Agulhas Municipality appears to be prudently managed with respect to General Waste.
+The lack of accurate available data on all waste types contributes towards the shortcomings of the management systems.
+This is compounded by the absence of a weighbridge.